nbondarczuk/golang-q-a/README.md

+# Overvciew

-# Thist is a set of examples for Q. A. presentation.
+Thist is a set of examples for Q. A. presentation.